chokonaira/github-issues-frontend/README.md

 - https://henry-git-issues.herokuapp.com/

 #### Project setup
+- Start the backend rails server on `Port 3000`
 - Run `yarn install` to install all dependencies
+- Add `.env` in the project root directory and copy and paste the content of `.env.example`
 - Run `yarn serve`
+- The frontend app should be running and accessible via `http://localhost:3001/ `

 #### Run test
 - Run `yarn test:unit`